TWD – New Taiwan Dollar

 Example: Payment of travel expenses – invoice n° 123456789

-It is recommended to provide the beneficiary’s telephone number in the remittance information.
+It is mandatory to provide the beneficiary’s telephone number/contact details in the remittance information.

 - Instructions, technical guidelines & more